dataloop/dataloop-support/docs/nagios/plugin_deployment_models.md

 ![nagios plugins solo](../img/nagios_plugins_solo.png)

 Some benefits to this are that you get to work the way you may always have worked with monitoring tools like Nagios and Sensu.
-Infact, with Dataloop it’s even simpler than those tools, you simply need to drop plugins into the correct directory and the agent will automatically run them.
+Infact, with Outlyer   it’s even simpler than those tools, you simply need to drop plugins into the correct directory and the agent will automatically run them.
 You’ll still need to tag your agents as before so that metrics appear in dashboards and alert rules based on those tags work.